Skip to content

 Window-targeted capture

-ScreenCaptureKitRecorder (macOS) and FfmpegWindowRecorder (Windows, gdigrab title=) target a specific OS window rather than a screen rectangle, which removes the region-capture failure modes described above:
+ScreenCaptureKitRecorder (macOS) and WindowsGraphicsCaptureRecorder (Windows Graphics Capture) target a specific OS window rather than a screen rectangle, which removes the region-capture failure modes described above:

 • Window movement is followed automatically.
 Drag the window across the screen while recording and the file keeps capturing its pixels — no need to stop and restart.